As an Olympic athlete, my coaches used to talk a lot about ‘building muscle memory.’

-Now as a doctor of physical therapy at PhysioPoint Therapy in Crown Point, many patients of all ages ask me about similar concepts in order to improve or return to high school sports, golfing or other hobbies.
-The term muscle memory is kind of a misnomer- after all there isn’t a mini brain inside every muscle!
+As a doctor of physical therapy at PhysioPoint Therapy in Crown Point, many patients of all ages ask me about similar concepts to improve or return to high school sports, golf, or other hobbies.
+The term muscle memory is a misnomer- after all, there isn’t a mini-brain inside every muscle!

 SO WHAT DOES MUSCLE MEMORY REALLY MEAN?

 Muscle memory relates to coordinating movement.
 For example, asking your body to swing a golf club requires the muscles throughout your body to contract in a coordinated fashion.
 How does this happen?
 Your muscles contract due to your brain and nervous system telling them to.

 For complex movements, that requires your brain to get the exact sequence and strength of contraction for many muscles.
 Even a little bit off, and you end up with a slice.

 BASICALLY, MUSCLE MEMORY IS THE BRAIN AND NERVOUS SYSTEM’S ABILITY TO FIRE MUSCLES BETTER.

 The more you make a particular motion, the better your brain gets at communicating with the muscles.
 This process of building muscle memory is called neuroplasticity– the brain actually changes!

 Think of when you learn a new skill.
 At first, it takes time and a lot of conscious thought, and the movements might seem jerky or uncoordinated.
 Your brain is receiving feedback from all those movements and fine-tuning the motion.
 As you do the movement more, it takes less thought, and you can do the movement faster and smoother.

 BESIDES JUST SPORTS, THIS CONCEPT OF MUSCLE MEMORY RELATES TO PHYSICAL THERAPY IN Several WAYS.